jfberma/marchorowitz/README.md

 ##### Buying hCoin

 A user can also purhcase hCoin.
 When a user purchases hCoin the dollar amount is calculated based on the current value of hCoin and taken through the [Stripe](https://stripe.com/) checkout procedure.
 Marc can monitor these purchases via the Stripe dashboard.

+##### Transaction

+Everytime a coin changes owner (eg. during a purchase or while mining) a Transaction is recorded.
+A list of every transaction can be found on the [Transactions](https://www.marchorowitz.net/admin/coin/transaction/) page.